thehappycheese/uiua-keypad/README.md

 > Hopefully this extension can be merged with the official extension, or
 > replaced in the future if something better comes along.

+Targets the latest version released on crates.io (i.e. the version installed by `cargo install uiua`)

 ![keypad screenshot](https://github.com/thehappycheese/uiua-keypad/raw/main/resources/screenshot.png)

 The icon on the left bar should appear when editing editing a file with the `.ua` extension, or you can do `Ctrl+Shift+P` and search for `uiua activate keypad`.

 ## Want to try voice commands instead?

 For this extension you have to click glyph buttons with your mouse.
 Thats hard work!
-Check out my video explaining how to use your voice to input Uiua glyphs :smile:
+Check out my video explaining how to use your voice to input Uiua glyphs 😊

 https://www.youtube.com/watch?v=-VOxSNyaLTg